- VSAM structures

 CR+ provides a fast way to split and merge catalogs.
 This can be required if your catalogs are too large and need to be split into smaller entities.

-CR+ has a report writer option that allows you to put together search arguments using over 100 dataset attributes, so you can find all datasets that might be about to cause issues.
+CR+ has a EXPLORE command that allows you to put together search arguments using over 100 dataset attributes, so you can find all datasets that might be about to cause issues.
+EXPLORE now supports HFS and zFS files and file systems.

 CR+ allows you to zap BCS, VVDS and VTOC records, using an onscreen formatting system that allows you to see the fields, cells, and sub-records that you might need to change.
 Not a recommended way to alter dataset metadata, but sometimes a zap is the only way to fix an issue.